awsdocs/aws-step-functions-developer-guide/doc_source/concepts-error-handling.md

 States can report errors with other names\.
 However, these must not begin with the `States.` prefix\.

-As a best practice, ensure production code can handle AWS Lambda service exceptions \(`Lambda.ServiceException` and `Lambda.SdkclientException`\)\.
-For more information, see [Handle Lambda Service Exceptions](bp-lambda-serviceexception.md)\.
+As a best practice, ensure production code can handle AWS Lambda service exceptions \(`Lambda.ServiceException` and `Lambda.SdkClientException`\)\.
+For more information, see [Handle Lambda service exceptions](bp-lambda-serviceexception.md)\.

 **Note**
 Unhandled errors in Lambda are reported as `Lambda.Unknown` in the error output\.
-These include out\-of\-memory errors, function timeouts, and hitting the concurrent Lambda invoke limit\.
+These include out\-of\-memory errors and function timeouts\.
 You can match on `Lambda.Unknown`, `States.ALL`, or `States.TaskFailed` to handle these errors\.
+When Lambda hits the maximum number of invocations, the error is `Lambda.TooManyRequestsException`\.
 For more information about Lambda `Handled` and `Unhandled` errors, see `FunctionError` in the [AWS Lambda Developer Guide](https://docs.aws.amazon.com/lambda/latest/dg/API_Invoke.html#API_Invoke_ResponseSyntax)\.

-## Retrying after an Error<a name="error-handling-retrying-after-an-error"></a>
+## Retrying after an error<a name="error-handling-retrying-after-an-error"></a>

  `Task` and `Parallel` states can have a field named `Retry`, whose value must be an array of objects known as *retriers*\.
 An individual retrier represents a certain number of retries, usually at increasing time intervals\.